mhtattersall/Dask/README.md

 # Dask

-- The Word document contains notes on Dask from the MIT xPro Data Engineering Certificate.
-- The 22.2 ipython file is a Dask tutorials.
+- ipython files are Dask tutorials.
 The sample dataset belongs to Dask.ipynb.
 - write.py is a program that writes sytnthetic time series files in parallel.
 - read.py is a program that reads csv files in parallel and stores them in a dask dataframe.
 - activity.py file defines a pandas dataframe, then writes the contents to files in parallel by using the DASK library.